robtweed/mg-webComponents/TUTORIAL.md

         };

-Notice the *hooks* property that is being applied to the outermost *&lt;tutorial-div&gt; WebComponent:
+Notice the *hooks* property that is being applied to the outermost *tutorial-div* WebComponent:

             hooks: ['showAfterDelay']